finos/FDC3/CONTRIBUTING.standards.md

 1.1.
 Purposes.
 The purposes of this Project are: To develop specific protocols and taxonomies to advance the ability of desktop applications in financial workflows to interoperate in a plug-and-play fashion, without prior bi-lateral agreements.

 1.2.
 Initial Steering Members.
 The initial Steering Members of this Project are: OpenFin, J.P.
-Morgan.
+Morgan, FactSet, Citadel, Refinitiv, IHS Markit.

 1.3.
 Project Initiation.
 The Project will become effective upon ratification of this Charter by FINOS and the Joining of 2 Steering Members.
 New parties may Join the Project upon Approval of the Steering Members.